Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Cost: free

-It is the least crowded of all palaces in Seoul and translates to the “Palace of Serene Harmony.”
+This is the least crowded of all palaces in Seoul and translates to the “Palace of Serene Harmony.”

 The image depicts the interior of the throne hall at Gyeonghuigung Palace in Seoul, South Korea.
 The ornate throne is set on a raised platform, surrounded by rich, vibrant decorations featuring traditional Korean patterns in red, green, and gold.
 The ceiling is intricately painted, and the backdrop behind the throne displays a symbolic landscape with mountains, the sun, and the moon.
 Red silk umbrellas and other ceremonial items frame the scene, emphasizing the regal atmosphere of this historic royal space.